-Water service connection, prior to the meter, two inches (2") or less in nominal diameter shall be type K copper and joints must be flared or compression type (no solder, joints).
-Connections larger that two inches (2") shall be of a heavy brass, type K copper, or ductile iron, all as specified in Section 8.3 of these Rules and Regulations.
-Connections after the meter may be of the aforementioned materials or ultra-high molecular weight polyethylene type 3406, with a rated capacity of 160 PSI.
-When tapped into ductile iron pipe, the tap, corporation stop and the first three feet (3') of copper pipe shall be spray coated with a tar coating.
+The service connection two inches (2") or less in nominal diameter prior to the meter yoke or meter vault must be type "K" copper and joints must be flared or compression type (no solder joints).
+Connections larger than two inches (2") shall be of a heavy brass, type "K" copper or ductile iron, all as specified in Section 8.3 of these Rules and Regulations.
+After the meter vault the service line must be type "K" copper, or, 160 PSI (min.) ultra-high molecular weight polyethylene number PE 3406.
+When tapped into ductile iron pipe.
+The tap., corporation stop and the first three feet (3') of copper pipe shall be spray coated with a tar coating.